benlue/soar/README.md

 SOAR
 ====
+## Please use sql-soar instead
+**soarjs** was originally a Java project and I converted it to a node module a year ago.
+Back to the Java days, writing JDBC programs is really a pain, especially when I have to convert a result set into objects.

+When rewriting **soar** to work for node.js, I quickly found out object wrapping is not that a big program on node as the node-mysql module has already done that.
+On the other hand, generating SQL statements is still a heck of a job and that's where the **soar** project can help developers a lot.

+It seems using JSON to represent table schema is much more straight forward than using XML, so it may be a better idea to just choose JSON over XML.
+The **soarjs** module is clogged with the requirements to support both and it started to bug me that I cannot make the API really clean and fun to use.

+So I created a new project, [sql-soar](https://www.npmjs.com/package/sql-soar) which is based on the original **soarjs** project.
+With the new project, I got the freedom to make its API really clean and fun to use.
+If you're a **soarjs** developer, please switch to [sql-soar](https://www.npmjs.com/package/sql-soar) and have fun!

 ## What Is SOAR
 SOAR (Simple Object Adapter for Relational database) is a relational database access tool.
 It allows developers to access database with/as Javascript objects.
 Unlike most ORM solutions, SOAR gives back to developers the full control of how SQL statements are generated.
 SOAR offers some benefits of ORM and tries to avoid its overhead and problems.
 Also, if you need to access multiple databases in an application, SOAR would greatly simplify the task for you.